hoverboard88/hoverboard/wp-content/themes/starter-theme/src/views/blocks/README.md

 Wordpress Content Blocks
 ========================

-Blocks are created via Advanced Custom Fields plugin and live in a folder `src/views/blocks`.
+Blocks are created in React using Wordpress API's and live in a folder `src/views/blocks`.
 We want to keep these separate so it is apparent which modules are blocks and which are normal modules.

+_TODO: Remove docs_

-## Creating a Block ##
+## Creating an ACF Block ##

 1. Use `src/views/blocks/createBlock.sh` to create a new block, making the first and only parameter your block name.
 1. In `functions.php` under `function blocks_init()`, add a `$this->register_block`, copying one of the existing blocks.